jeremykendall/php-domain-parser/README.md

 Using a `PublicSuffix` object instead of a string or `null` with `ResolvedDomain::withPublicSuffix` will ensure that the returned value will always contain the correct information regarding the public suffix resolution.

+Using a `Domain` object instead of a string or `null` with the named constructor ensure a better instantiation of the Public Suffix object for more information go to the [ASCII and Unicode format section](#ascii-and-unicode-formats)

 ### Accessing and processing Domain labels